Europe e-invoicing deadlines in 2026: Germany, France, Belgium and ViDA

 Prepare UBL invoices for Peppol-style workflows →

-France's reform matters even to businesses that think their sending obligation is “later”.
+France's reform matters even to businesses whose own sending obligation comes later.
 Official guidance makes two dates decisive: September 1, 2026 and September 1, 2027.
-From September 1, 2026, all businesses must be able to receive electronic invoices, while large and intermediate companies must also issue.
+From September 1, 2026, all businesses must be able to receive electronic invoices from suppliers required to issue them, while large and intermediate companies must also issue.
 SMEs and microenterprises follow on September 1, 2027.

 France also officially recognizes structured formats such as UBL, CII, and Factur-X. For businesses that still depend on PDF-heavy processes, 2026 is the window to clean up master data, decide on the target syntax, and test the workflow with your platform and recipients before go-live.